liquidg3/altair/docs/apollo.md

 }
 ```

-## Adding a schema to your AMD module
+## Manually adding a schema to your AMD module
 If you are inside a sub component of your module (like and adapter) you can add a schema by doing 1 additional step.

 ```js